-Learn about Silicon Valley Clean Water Investor Relations, including Recently Completed Projects and Executive Management.
+Learn about Silicon Valley Clean Water Investor Relations, including Featured News, Recently Completed Projects, and Executive Management.

 SVCW is a California Joint exercise of Powers Authority (JPA) that provides wastewater transmission, treatment, and effluent disposal to the cities of Belmont, Redwood City, and San Carlos, as well as the West Bay Sanitary District (collectively, the “Members”).
 All Members are located in the northern part of Silicon Valley between San Francisco and San Jose.
 SVCW serves more than 200,000 Bay Area people and businesses including Facebook, Oracle, and EA Sports.